munificent/game-programming-patterns/book/object-pool.markdown

 This is good enough to ship a game, but keen eyes may have noticed that creating a new particle requires <span name="create">iterating</span> through (potentially) the entire collection until we find an open slot.
 If the pool is very large and mostly full, that can get slow.
-Let's see if we can improve that without sacrificing any memory.
+Let's see how we can improve that.

 <aside name="create">